AxelCaparros/braidTool-2.0/README.md

 *IMPORTANT* Make sure to run the script twice as some of the window sliders for clumpTwist and clumpWidth only activate this way.
 *Run through the STEPS top to bottom (order of buttons is top to bottom)*

+(copy paste script directly to python shell in MAYA)

 1.Create a nurbCurve (this is up to you on how you do it) 2.Hit "Create Dynamic Curve" (this creates dynamic curve out of your curve) 3.Hit "Make Braid" (creates a braid using paintFX)